- ABOUT SOLEL

-At Solel, we gather as one community for Rosh Hashanah worship when the holiday begins at 8:00 in the evening, and we continue the following morning at 10:00.
+At Solel, we gather as one community for Rosh Hashanah worship when the holiday begins on Wednesday evening, September 20 at 8:00 in the evening, and we continue the following morning at 10:00.
 Family services are held at 2:00, and a Rosh Hashanah family reception follows the family services at 3:00 p.m.
 Each year, we hold a special Simply Shabbat for Rosh Hashanah—geared for younger children who cannot read and their families—though all are welcome!
 Check the calendar for details.

 Sometime between Rosh Hashana and Yom Kippur, it’s customary to throw breadcrumbs into a body of water as a symbolic act of repentance.
 Most Jews do Tashlich the afternoon of the first day of Rosh Hashana.
 Family and friends gather together at the waterfront to "cast away" the sins of the past year and resolve to be a better in the year to come.

 Tashlich is a way to admit our own faults and symbolically shed the baggage of last year's mistakes.
 In the face of our own personal conflicts, we affirm our closeness to humanity and to God.
 At Solel, the timing for Tashlich varies.
 We always include a family picnic and/or very special oneg in our Tashlich celebration.
 Check the calendar for details.

 Yom Kippur: Saturday, September 30, 2017 (10 Tishri, 5778)